 Other tabs include Museums of course (over 700!), Hikes (Every.
 Single.
-Trail.), Curiosities (way too much to mention here), Food & Drink (way too much to mention here), and then the Blog which includes things like out of state travel, SMS essays, book reviews, etc.
+Trail.), Food & Drink (way too much to mention here), Everything Else (way too much to mention here), and more.
+It’s nuts.

 There is a hierarchical system of categories and tags as well.
 At the bottom of each post you’ll see both.
 If something interests you, click on it!
 Explore!
 And have fun.

 Why don’t you list/go to my favorite particular restaurant?

 Restaurants are great.
 Connecticut has a ton of good ones.
 But CTMQ is not a restaurant review site or restaurant guide at all.
 It IS pretty much everything else though.
 For me to visit and write about a food/drink place, it must fulfill at least one of the following criteria:

 A nationally recognized place for something